Exeter-Diabetes/All-Github-Guides/3-Repositories.md

 git clone [Repository HTTPS link from previous part]
 ```

+## Using your development environment (IDE) with Git
+* This is can potentially be a very long section - as there are MANY IDE's each with their own way of integrating with Git and GitHub
+* There are plenty of tutorials available for free online (Youtube, "Setting up a GitHub project with \[IDE\]"
+* IF YOU ARE USING **R-STUDIO**, be sure to look at our "GitWorkshop_slides1and2.pptx" presentation which goes into much deeper detail of how to connect, integrate and use R-Studio with Git.

-## Pushing a local project to a new github repository
+## Pushing a local project to a new github repository using Git Command-Line-Interface (CLI)
 - This section is most applicable when you have already started or created a coding project on your local device
 - If you have a local project and you want to MIGRATE this to the online Exeter-Diabetes Organisation Github